Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Application

 \subsection{Descriptive Statistics}

 Table \ref{app:tab:desc} in Appendix \ref{app:desc} provides some descriptive statistics for our data, namely the mean of outcome and covariates in the total sample, as well as among those offenses resulting in a prison or jail sentence ($D = 1$) and those that are not sanctioned with a prison or jail sentence ($D = 0$).
-It shows that only some 10\% of the 48,849 offenses in our sample did not result in incarceration.
 The descriptive statistics suggest that the distribution of prison/jail sentences differs not only in terms of crime type but also in terms of the offender's race and gender.
 The proportion of cases that resulted in a prison or jail sentence is lower among white or Hispanic offenders than among offenders of other races and higher among men than among women.
 The share of property crimes sanctioned with incarceration is smaller than that of crimes against persons, drug crimes, weapon offenses and sex offenses.
-The table also shows that the severity of crimes and the likelihood of incarceration are positively correlated, where the variable ``Severity" is an indicator for the seriousness of a crime as defined by the Minnesota Sentencing Guidelines Commission, ranging from low (Severity = 1) to high (Severity = 11)\footnote{The Minnesota Sentencing Guidelines Commission defines a different severity grid for sex offenders.
+The table also shows that the severity of crimes and the likelihood of incarceration are positively correlated, where the variable ``Severity'' is an indicator for the seriousness of a crime as defined by the Minnesota Sentencing Guidelines Commission, ranging from low (Severity = 1) to high (Severity = 11)\footnote{The Minnesota Sentencing Guidelines Commission defines a different severity grid for sex offenders.
 The severity levels of the sex offenders in our sample are translated into the standard severity level according to the sentence lengths the Minnesota Sentencing Guidelines Commission's suggests for each severity level.}.

-Following \citet{Bhuller2020Incarceration}, we perform a robustness check on our data in order to confirm that there is no evidence of judges not being randomly assigned to cases.
-For each case, we construct a judge stringency measure as the average incarceration rate for all other cases heard by the same judge as the one assigned to the respective case, i.e. the judge stringency measure is the leave-current-case-out average of the incarceration dummy.
-This judge stringency measure will also be used as instrumental variable in one of or baseline IV approaches.
-In line with \citet{Bhuller2020Incarceration}, we restrict the sample to cases heard by judges who decided at least 50 randomly assigned cases between 2009 and 2017 and, in addition, to cases tried in counties where no fewer than two of these judges are stationed in any given year.
-The resulting sample contains 42,437 cases.